qi-yu/qi-yu.github.io/index.md

 ---

 <p>
-In March 2020, I started my journey in the research world as a PhD candidate in computational linguistics and a research fellow (<i>Wissenschaftliche Mitarbeiter</i>) at the Cluster of Excellence "The Politics of Inequality", University of Konstanz.
+In March 2020, I started my journey in the research world as a PhD student in computational linguistics and a research fellow (<i>Wissenschaftliche Mitarbeiterin</i>) at the Cluster of Excellence "The Politics of Inequality", University of Konstanz.
 </p>
 <p>